The Hobbit Tolkien Fan Edit Recut

 • Added digitally altered shot that shows all 14 members of the Company hiking to Erebor originally made for the Maple Films fan edit.

 • Recut and rescored the secret door scene to remove the Dwarves giving up at the first sign of failure to make them seem more competent.
+Repurposed and regraded a couple shots of the Dwarves and Thorin to help suggest that they never left and were always there while Bilbo was figuring out the riddle.

 • Extended Scenes Kept: We get some additional dialogue from Balin & Bilbo outside the Desolation of Smaug wasteland.